cimplec/sim-c/README.md

 Before moving further please go through the rules in [CONTRIBUTING.md](./CONTRIBUTING.md)

+#### Instructions for first time contributors/ beginner level contributors for question related issues

+- Start working on the issues once you are assigned to them.
+Head over to the issue and comment that you want it to be assigned to you.
+Once the maintainer assigns the issue to you, start working on it.
+- Once the issue is assigned, you have one week (7 Days) to submit the PR.
+Failing to do so will get the issue reassigned to someone else.
+As each issue related to questions are being assigned to single contributor at a time, we sincerely hope that you cooperate with us.
+- If you create a PR without the issue being assigned to you, the PR will be marked spam as you are not adhering to the rules.

 ## License

 sim-C is licensed under GNU General Public License (GPL) v3.0.
 [LICENSE](./LICENSE)